Value-Gradient Iteration with Quadratic Approximate Value Functions: Comparison with other methods

 We now discuss the hyperparameters chosen for FVI and the COCP gradient method.
 All methods were initialized using the same initial quadratic approximate value function.
 For the box-constrained LQR problem we used $V^1(x)=x^TQx$, and for the other two problems we used $V^1(x)=V^{\textrm{lb}}$, the quadratic lower bound on $V$ available for each problem.

-\PAR{Box constrained LQR} FVI was run using $N=200$ policy evaluations, for a total of 45 iterations.
-The damping parameter was $\rho_k = 0.5$, and the lower bound $V^{\textrm{lb}}$ and symmetry constraint $p=0$ were incorporated into the fitting problem.
+\PAR{Box constrained LQR} FVI was run using $N=400$ policy evaluations, for a total of 50 iterations.
+The damping parameter was $\rho_k = 0.5$, and the symmetry constraint $p=0$ was incorporated into the fitting problem.

-The COCP gradient method was run using $N=600$ policy evaluations, for a total of 100 iterations.
-The 600 sample points were generated by simulating $K=3$ trajectories each of length $T=200$, using the procedure described in \S\ref{s-parallel-sim}.
+The COCP gradient method was run using $N=300$ policy evaluations, for a total of 80 iterations.
+The $300$ sample points were generated by simulating $K=3$ trajectories each of length $T=100$, using the procedure described in \S\ref{s-parallel-sim}.
 We used a step size of $\alpha^k = 0.01$.
-The method was initialized with $P=I$.
+The method was initialized with $P=I$, and the symmetry constraint $p=0$ was incorporated into the fitting problem.
+VGI took 6 seconds to complete, FVI took 29 seconds, and the COCP gradient method took 4 minutes and 10 seconds.

-\PAR{Commitments planning} FVI was run using $N=200$ policy evaluations, for a total of 25 iterations.
-The sample points were generated by simulating $K=2$ trajectories each of length $T=125$.
-The damping parameter was $\rho_k = 0.5$, and the lower bound $V^{\textrm{lb}}$ was incorporated into the fitting problem.
+\PAR{Commitments planning} FVI was run using $N=200$ policy evaluations, for a total of $20$ iterations.
+The sample points were generated by simulating $K=2$ trajectories each of length $T=100$.
+The damping parameter was $\rho_k = 0.5$.

-The COCP gradient method was run using $N=1500$ policy evaluations, for a total of 100 iterations.
-The sample points were generated by simulating $K=3$ trajectories each of length $T=500$.
+The COCP gradient method was run using $N=200$ policy evaluations, for a total of 100 iterations.
+The sample points were generated by simulating $K=2$ trajectories each of length $T=100$.
 We used a step size of $\alpha^k = 10^{-4}$.
+VGI took 5 seconds to complete, FVI took 7 seconds, and the COCP gradient method took 5 minutes.

-\PAR{Supply chain} FVI was run using $N=1000$ policy evaluations, for a total of 30 iterations.
-The sample points were generated by simulating $K=2$ trajectories each of length $T=500$.
-The damping parameter was $\rho_k = 0.5$, and the lower bound $V^{\textrm{lb}}$ was incorporated into the fitting problem.
+\PAR{Supply chain} FVI was run using $N=800$ policy evaluations, for a total of $20$ iterations.
+The sample points were generated by simulating $K=2$ trajectories each of length $T=400$.
+The damping parameter was $\rho_k = 0.75$.
 An $\ell_2$ regularization with coefficient $\lambda=10^{-4}$ was used in the fitting problem.

-The COCP gradient method was run using $N=1000$ policy evaluations, for a total of 60 iterations.
+The COCP gradient method was run using $N=1000$ policy evaluations, for a total of $70$ iterations.
 The sample points were generated by simulating $K=10$ trajectories each of length $T=100$.
 We used a step size of $\alpha^k = 0.01$.
 An $\ell_2$ regularization with coefficient $\lambda=10^{-4}$ was added to the cost.
+VGI took 2 seconds to complete, FVI took 25 seconds, and the COCP gradient method took 13 minutes.